bixat/bixat_key_mouse/README.md

 The Bixat Key Mouse package utilizes the [Enigo](https://crates.io/crates/enigo) crate for simulating keyboard and mouse events across different platforms.
 Enigo is a Rust library that provides a cross-platform abstraction for controlling keyboards and mice, making it a valuable underlying tool for this package. 🎉

+In addition, the [Flutter Rust Bridge](https://github.com/fzyzcjy/flutter_rust_bridge) tool is used to facilitate seamless communication between Flutter and Rust, allowing efficient and safe function calls across language boundaries.
+This integration leverages Rust's performance and safety with Flutter's flexibility, further enhancing the package's capabilities. 🌉

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request. 🤝